kshatriyasravi/Terraform-Ec2-Instance/README.md

-# Terraform-Ec2-Instance
+THis is the Readmi.md file were we define how this repo is working

-This is the Terraform ec2-instance repo, were we will be creating an ec2-instance with terraform on aws cloud
+Main Agenta is we will create a vpc and create a instance and access with public subnet (inbound and outbound)